COMM – Communication Studies

 COMM 268 Intercultural Communication (3)

-Prerequisite: second-year standing or instructor’s permission.
+Prerequisite: CIV 110 and 28 completed credits.
 Explores communication within and across cultural groups.
 Addresses cultural differences broadly, including not only ethnicity, but also race, age, sexual orientation, gender, and disability.
 Presents and applies key concepts, skills, and processes of intercultural communication.
 Provides a forum not only to talk about diversity, but also to interact across difference and develop a better understanding of one’s own culture.
-(GPC)
+(GPC, CTN)

 Prerequisite: second-year standing.
 Investigates the communication practices by which individuals, groups, and organizations frame their experiences in/through sport.
 It operates from the assumption that people enact, produce, consume, and organize sport primarily as a communication activity.
 The class is structured from a survey perspective where the relationship between communication and sport is examined in interpersonal, social, family, mediated, and organizational contexts.
 Analysis papers, independent research, oral presentations, and class discussion/activities will be emphasized.